TrueVisions: UTV Cable Network (1993–1998)

-Merger with United Broadcasting Corporation (1998-2006)
+Merger with United Broadcasting Corporation (1998–2006)

-In February 1998, after the onset of the 1997 Asian financial crisis, the IBC is merged with UTV in order to decrease operational costs.
-The United Broadcasting Corporation (UBC) was formed on July 1, 1998.
-The UBC later split into two companies: UBC PCL. which provided a pay-television service via the IBC's satellite transmission concession and UBC Cable Co., Ltd. which provided a pay-television service via UTV's cable concession.
+Following the 1997 Asian financial crisis, IBC merged with UTV in February 1998 in order to decrease operational costs and reduce staff overhead.
+The result of the merger was the United Broadcasting Corporation (UBC), which officially began operations on July 1, 1998.
+The UBC faced criticism due to its status as a monopoly in the cable TV industry, and later split into two companies: UBC PCL. which provided satellite television services, and UBC Cable Co., Ltd. which provided cable television services.

-Shin Corporation (formerly Shinawatra Computer Co., Ltd. and now Intouch Holdings) eventually gave their stakeholder on UBC in late 1998 and sell entirely to TelecomAsia (now True Corporation).
+In 1998, the Shin Corporation (formerly Shinawatra Computer Co., Ltd.) sold its entire stake in UBC to TelecomAsia.

-UBC-True (2006 – 2007)
+UBC-True (2006–2007)

-In November 2005, True Corporation (True) bought a 30.59 percent stake in UBC from MIH Holdings.
-It launched a tender offer for the 221 million shares outstanding at 26.5 baht per share and delisted UBC from the Stock Exchange of Thailand (SET).
-UBC rebranded to "UBC-True" sometime in April 2006.
-UBC was delisted from SET on April 11, 2006.
+In November 2005, True Corporation bought a 30.59% stake in UBC from MIH Holdings.
+The company launched an offer for 221 million outstanding shares at a sale price of 26.5 baht per share, and subsequently delisted UBC from the Thai stock exchange.
+In April 2006, UBC rebranded to "UBC-True".

-On April 2, 2006, UBC-True announced that it would launch the documentary channels Explore 1, Explore 2, and Explore 3 in October 2006.
-UBC-True also announced the launch of entertainment channels, G-Square and UBC Preview, followed by two music channels, Majung TV and True Music.
+On April 2, 2006, UBC-True announced the launch of a series of documentary channels (Explore 1, Explore 2, and Explore 3).
+In the following months, UBC-True expanded its entertainment offerings with two promotional channels, G-Square and UBC Preview, followed by two music channels, Majung TV and True Music.

-TrueVisions (2007 – present)
+TrueVisions (2007–present)

-On January 24, 2007, UBC-True was re-branded as "TrueVisions" (at the time called TrueVisions UBC).
-It announced its purchase of exclusive rights to the Premier League.
+On January 24, 2007, UBC-True was re-branded as "TrueVisions UBC".
+The following day, Truevisions UBC announced its successful purchase of exclusive broadcasting rights to the Premier League in Thailand.

-On July 12, 2012, after a long battle about Copyright infringement (piracy), TrueVisions switched its content encryption system to VideoGuard.
-It also upgraded its video encryption from MPEG-2 to MPEG-4.
-This was used with the new HD set-top box launched in October 2011.
+On July 12, 2012, as part of its efforts to combat copyright infringement, TrueVisions switched its content encryption system to VideoGuard and upgraded its video encryption from MPEG-2 to the newer MPEG-4 standard.
+The switch was implemented in the company's new line of high-definition set-top boxes, launched in October 2011.

-In 2012, TrueVisions lost its bid for the 2013 – 2016 Premier League broadcast rights to a new company, CTH.
-In 2016, TrueVisions restored the Premier League contents through beIN Sports, the Qatar based sports network.
-After success negotiations, TrueVisions aired 6 beIN sports channels.
-However, TrueVisions won the rights to broadcast the Premier League in Thailand for three more seasons, from 2019 through 2022.
+In 2012, TrueVisions lost its bid for the Premier League broadcast rights to Cable Thai.
+The company reacquired the league's broadcast rights in 2016, signing a sub-licensing agreement with Qatar-based sports network beIN Sports.
+TrueVisions has since acquired the Premier League's broadcasting rights in Thailand from 2019 through 2022.

 Subscribers

-At the end of the 2008 financial year, TrueVisions had 799,837 subscribers (1,469,000 subscribers including FreeView).
-The table below, charts the annual growth of TrueVisions' subscriber base (excluding TrueLife FreeView):
+At the end of the 2008 financial year, TrueVisions had a total of 799,837 paid subscribers, with an additional 669,000 subscribers on the company's free-to-air Free View package.
+The table below charts the annual growth of TrueVisions' paid subscriber base: